If you want to become a digital nomad or long-term traveler, or are planning on going on a long trip, you might be thinking of starting a travel blog.

 - Below that you’ll see some options for extras; don’t get caught up on add-ons for the moment – at this stage of the process, or any other stage where you see various premium options.
 You can always add that stuff later (often as a free plug-in option through WordPress), but at the moment you don’t know what you want or need, so don’t make it more complicated/expensive than it needs to be.

-Because of my growing site and business, in 2017 I switched my hosting service to Performance Foundry, which specializes in managed WordPress hosting.
+Because of my growing site and business, in 2017 I switched my hosting service to a company that specializes in managed WordPress hosting.
 Although it comes with a much higher price tag, it’s secure, fast, and includes a boatload of services that take the work – and worry – out of the tech side of managing my site.

 HostGator was a great company for me to start out with, and I still highly recommend them.
 But once your blog is making some money and you want to outsource the tech stuff to ensure your site is in good hands, managed hosting is the way to go.

-If you make a purchase through the HostGator or Performance Foundry links here, I will get a small commission.
+If you make a purchase through the HostGator links here, I will get a small commission.
 Thank you in advance for supporting The Professional Hobo!

 Now that you’ve got your real estate on the interwebs, you’ve got to actually build the house.
 To do this, you need what’s called a Content Management System, and that’s exactly what WordPress is.